 Also of great note is the polyglot cultural mélange the film embodies it comes with Japanese financing and a Japanese production crew and director but is shot in Poland with a Polish crew and cast, while the version seen here is actually in Polish language, which has been subtitled in English.
 The international release comes presented by both USs Miramax and Frances Canal +.

-Mamoru Oshii later returned to the world of Avalon in a segment of the action anthology film Kill (2008), which he then expanded as a feature-length film Assault Girls (2009).
+Mamoru Oshii later returned to the world of Avalon in a segment of the action anthology film Kill (2008), which he then expanded as a feature-length film Assault Girls (2009), as well as the live-action clone wars film Garm Wars: The Last Druid (2014).